HEALTHCARE COST & UTILIZATION PROJECT

 • What are the American Hospital Association (AHA) Linkage Files?

-The HCUP AHA Linkage Files are available for download from HCUP-US for the HCUP Central Distributor SID, SASD, and SEDD beginning with 2006 data.
+The HCUP AHA Linkage Files for most states that release hospital identifiers are available to download from HCUP-US for the HCUP Central Distributor SID, SASD, and SEDD beginning with 2006 data.
 The AHA Linkage Files are updated annually.
 The HCUP AHA Linkage Files prior to 2006 were included on the data CD-ROMs provided with purchase.
 Please note that not all HCUP Partner States release hospital identifiers.

 • How do I link the HCUP AHA Linkage Files with the HCUP SID, SASD, and SEDD?